& ITS CREATOR

 While 2020 has certainly been full of surprises for us all, Hopp’in Help experienced some amazing milestones.
 We became an official LLC in the state of Ohio and saved our first 5 rescues.
 Our Instagram had grown to nearly 3,000 followers and Youtube ahead with 4,000 subs with our most view video, “How to Care for Whites Tree Frogs” with 54,000 views.
 However, late January a new platform was brought to my attention.
 On January 20th, 2020 I posted Hopp’in Help’s first Tik Tok.
 My reptiles and amphibians exploded into internet sensations.
 By July, 2020, our Tik Tok page has over 100,000 followers, and 3.7 million likes.
 Our most viewed video sits at 2.4 million views, and our second most with 1.8 million views.

-And in 2021, Hopp’in Help is only reaching for the stars.
+The love continued into 2021.
 Thanks to the overwhelming support our rescues have made full recoveries, our protected American Toad Garden is booming, a year long study is being preformed to help American Toads across North America, and our care sheets are stretching to more herptile owners thank ever before.
 Our Youtube channel with 5,000 froggy friends, Instagram with 13,000 herptile lovers, and Tik Tok with over 200,000 amazing supporters.

+And In 2022 Hopp’in Help continues to reach for the stars.
 I truly never imagined Hopp’in Help to have such a following and impact on the frog community.
 Thank you all who has supported us, smiled at my frogs, learned from our care sheets, and enjoyed watching our videos.
 Your love fuels me to continue helping the wild and pet amphibian and reptile communities.
 Thank you all so much for making this possible!